tenjin/tenjin-ios-sdk/README.md

 [TenjinSDK transaction: transaction andReceipt: receiptData];
 ```

-**If you have subscription receipts, please be sure to add your IAP shared secret to your appropriate app in the <a href="https://www.tenjin.io/dashboard/apps">Tenjin Apps Dashboard.</a>**
+**If you have subscription receipts, please be sure to add your IAP shared secret to your appropriate app in the <a href="https://www.tenjin.io/dashboard/apps">Tenjin Apps Dashboard.</a>** Please note that you are responsible to send subscription transaction one time during each subscription interval (i.e. For example, for a monthly subscription, you will need to send us 1 transaction per month).

 OR